rseetech/html-css-interview-questions/README.md

     6. New colors, including support for RGBA, HSLA, HSL and gradient colors, were added in CSS3.
     7. CSS3 has other added features such as new combinator, new CSS selectors, new pseudo- elements and new style properties.

 **[⬆ Back to Top](#table-of-contents)**

-1. ### What is the CSS Box model and what are its elements?
+2. ### What is the CSS Box model and what are its elements

     The CSS box model is used to define the design and layout of elements of CSS.
     The elements are:

     1. Margin - It removes the area around the border.
 It is transparent.
     2. Border - It represents the area around the padding
     3. Padding - It removes the area around the content.
 It is transparent.
     4. Content - It represents the content like text, images, etc.

     ![Alt text](image-1.png)

     **[⬆ Back to Top](#table-of-contents)**

-1. ### Explain the difference between visibility: hidden and display: none?
+3. ### Explain the difference between visibility: hidden and display: none

     **visibility:** hidden hides the element, but it occupies space and affects the layout of the document.
     **display:** none also hides the element but not occupy space.
 It will not affect the layout of the document.

     **[⬆ Back to Top](#table-of-contents)**

-1. ### Name all the modules which are used in the current version of CSS.
+4. ### Name all the modules which are used in the current version of CSS

     1. Selectors
     2. Box Model